 To learn how to clean out your candle maker and add the cute writing and knobs, as well as the painting, check it out at Mommy Suite.

-No matter where you are in life, there will be a home decorating project you can do in thirty minutes, in half a day, or more depending on what you want or need doing.
+No matter where you are in life, there will be a lot of cozy home decor ideas you can do in thirty minutes, in half a day, or more depending on what you want or need doing.

 Think outside the box; there are so many different things in your household right now that could be used to make your house a bit homier.
 As always, come back to Morning Chores for more inspiration!